Tomoson.comDisclosure: I got this product as part of an advertorial; however, all opinions are my own.

 5 Ways to Use my Silicone Muffin Pan

 Here are my top 5 ways to use my silicone muffin pan for freezer portions:

 Say bye-bye to gogurts!
 I just freeze 1/4 portions of homemade yogurt and when the kids are ready to eat, we toss them in a bowl, warm slightly and chop it into a chunky ice cream-like consistency.

-2. Pumpkin: You don't have to use that entire can of pumpkin puree all at once!
+Save the pumpkin in baking portions!
+You don't have to use that entire can of pumpkin puree all at once!
 Save it for another loaf of pumpkin bread later!
 I open up a can, use what I need and save the rest in freezer portions.

 I don't know about you, but whether I buy it or make marinara sauce, we never use it fast enough.
 So, we use what we need, put a bit more in the refrigerator and freeze the rest in convenient pucks!